gnyanesh-bangaru/loss-analysis-cka/README.md

 # Representation-Analysis-of-Neural-Networks-on-Biased-and-OOD-data.

 We analyse how various objective functions perform on standard image classification data, biased data and data with distributional shifts.
-_Keywords :  Representation analysis, Centered Kernel Alignment, Out-of-Distribution Generalisation, Objective functions, Biased Data, Deep Learning_

 ## Interpretation of Loss Functions
 We have analysed the below listed loss/ objective functions on datasets provided in the next section:<br/>